-A. Requicha and H. Voelcker, the 2007 Pierre Bézier Award Recipients
+A. A. G. Requicha and H. Voelcker, the 2007 Pierre Bézier Award Recipients

 Requicha and Voelcker co-led the Production Automation Project (PAP) at the University of Rochester from the early 1970s to the mid 1980s.
 The PAP was the premier academic group working in what became known as solid modeling.
 They established most of the theoretical foundations for the field, by using point-set and algebraic topology and introducing a simple but effective formulation that gave precise mathematical meaning to such notions as validity of representations and correctness of algorithms for solid modeling.
 They showed that the topological concepts of set regularity and neighborhoods could be used to design algorithms that did not suffer from the “pathologies” encountered in earlier work.